QRify-platform/.github/profile/README.md

 - TLS termination via **ACM** and DNS with **Route 53**
 - Supports both **ALB** and **NGINX** Ingress Controllers
 - All infrastructure is provisioned using Terraform modules and AWS security best practices
 ---

-## 📈 Observability

-- Prometheus and Grafana

----

 ## ⚙️ CI/CD Workflows